JimDesu/basis-lang/spec.md

 The lexer enforces a capitalization discipline on identifiers:

 - **Type names** begin with an uppercase letter.
-The category includes domains, records, unions, objects, variants, classes, and aliases &mdash; every nominal type.
+The category includes domains, records, unions, objects, variants, concepts, and aliases &mdash; every nominal type.
 Message names (declared with `.msg`) are also type names and begin uppercase.
 Module-name segments separated by `::` are type names and begin uppercase.

 - **Identifier names** begin with a lowercase letter.
 The category includes parameters, receivers, fields, locals, command names (when used as identifiers, before any leading punctuation), and all other binding identifiers.